-How Others Can Insert Events In Your Google Calendar [Fix] - Digital Inspiration
+How to Prevent Others from Adding Events In Your Google Calendar

 Prevent People from Spamming your Google Calendar

-To prevent someone from spamming your Google Calendar, go to Settings and select “No, only show invitations to which I have responded” under “Automatically add invitations to my calendar” section.
+To prevent someone from adding events in your Google Calendar, go to Settings and select “No, only show invitations to which I have responded” under “Automatically add invitations to my calendar” section.
 You can also report spam in Google Calendar here.